balajich/spring-cloud-session-1-microservices-introduction/README.md

 # Spring Cloud Session1 Microservices Introduction
 In this tutorial we are going build three microservices and expose their service via gateway.
 User will access the services via gateway.
-Two services (employee-api,payroll-api) is developed in Java and insurance-api is developed in python.
+Two services (employee-api,payroll-api) is developed in Java and insurance-api is developed in Python.
 All the services are simple http REST apis.

 Overview
 - Run employee-api service on 9000.
 Where it takes employee id and returns employee name.